 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 Hearing that your child has a heart condition is scary and emotional.
 Suddenly you're overwhelmed with decisions about medical care–one of the most important of which is choosing a specialist.
 But where do you begin?

-When you’re choosing a specialist you want someone who’s really going to go to bat for your child.
-While the neurological conditions in children, teens and young adults may have the same name as those in grownups, the approach to treatment may be very different.
-For starters, the nervous system is continually developing and requires extensive knowledge in pediatrics, as well as neurology.
-Choosing a pediatric neurological specialist ensures that your child has a doctor with unique training, both in your child's diagnosis and in treating that diagnosis specifically in kids, teens and right into adulthood.
+While the heart conditions in children, teens and young adults may have the same name as those in grownups, the approach to treatment may be very different.
+For starters, the size of the heart is different-smaller and constantly growing, changing and developing.
+Choosing a board-certified pediatric heart specialist ensures that your child's doctor has highly specialized training both in your child's diagnosis and in treating that diagnosis specifically in kids, teens and right into adulthood.

-If your pediatrician recommends seeing a specialist, it's a good idea to check with your health plan to discuss your options.
-In most cases, your pediatrician will refer you to a specialist.
+A good place to begin your search is with your pediatrician.
 He or she is familiar with your child, your family and your child's diagnosis and prognosis.
-Your pediatrician also knows which doctors specialize in your child's particular condition, who is up to date on the most advanced treatments and care, and whose approach is right for your child's specific symptoms and diagnosis.
-It is alright to ask for more than one recommendation to ensure that you are able to find the specialist who can best meet your child's and your family's needs.
+Your pediatrician also knows which doctors specialize in your child's ailment and who is up to date on the most advanced treatments and care.
+It is alright to ask for more than one recommendation to ensure that you are able to find the specialist that who can best meet your child's and your family's needs.